-Modal Programs Branch
+RESPONSIBLE UNITDivision of Planning Modal Programs Branch

-The team will coordinate the state's Bicycle and Pedestrian Program, continue development of a statewide bikeway system, and work within Transportation and with other Cabinets.
-They will work to expand non-motorized transportation opportunities in Kentucky by providing assistance to state and local governments and other groups, as requested.
+The team will coordinate the state's Bicycle and Pedestrian Program, continue develop a statewide bikeway system, and work within Transportation and other Cabinets.
+They will work to expand active transportation opportunities in Kentucky by providing assistance to state and local governments and other groups, as requested.
 This assistance will be in the form of technical advice, development of plans, and coordinating studies.
-The responsibility of the Kentucky Pedestrian and Bicycle Coordinator is to prepare, assist, and promote bicycle and safety programs throughout the state and to recommend opportunities for bicycle-pedestrian facilities for proposed highway improvements.
-The Bicycle and Pedestrian Coordinator will also act as secretariat for the Kentucky Bicycle and Bikeway Commission to provide assistance to the general public, municipal governments, and other state agencies in the planning an development of bicycle and pedestrian facilities and programs.
+The responsibility of the Kentucky Pedestrian and Bicycle Coordinator is to prepare, assist, and promote bicycle and pedestrian programs throughout the state as well as to work with project teams to recommend opportunities for bicycle-pedestrian facilities for proposed highway projects.
+The Bicycle and Pedestrian Coordinator will also act as secretariat for the Kentucky Bicycle and Bikeway Commission.

-The Bicycle and Pedestrian team will coordinate with the Cabinet for Tourism, Arts and Heritage, the Government of Local Development as well as the Cabinet for Health and Family Services to promote pedestrian and bicycle travel as well as recreational trail and Adventure Kentucky programs.
+The Bicycle and Pedestrian team will coordinate with the Cabinet for Tourism, Arts and Heritage, the Governor's Office of Local Development, as well as the Cabinet for Health and Family Services to promote pedestrian and bicycle travel as well as recreational trails and Adventure Kentucky programs.
 Promote livability through biking and walking.

-The Office of Local Programs coordinates several programs that support and encourage bicycling and walking as viable forms of transportation.
-The team will coordinate with them, especially in regards to Safe Routes to School, Scenic Byways, Transportation Enhancements, Recreational Trails, and CMAQ programs.
+The KYTC Office of Local Programs coordinates several programs that support and encourage active transportation.
+The team will coordinate with them, regarding Scenic Byways, Transportation Alternatives, Recreational Trails, and CMAQ programs.